‘MasterChef Jr.’ Star Ben Watkins Dead at 14

 On September 16, 2017, Watkins’ father, Michael, shot and killed his mother, Leila Edwards, and subsequently took his own life, according to the Chicago Tribune.
 Ben turned 11 four days after his parents’ death.

-Watkins’ maternal grandmother, Donna, and her younger brother, Anthony, told the Chicago Tribune that “they saw no warning signs and don’t know exactly what caused Watkins to do what he did.”
+Watkins’ grandmother, Donna, and her younger brother, Anthony, told the Chicago Tribune that “they saw no warning signs and don’t know exactly what caused [Michael] Watkins to do what he did.”

 Donna shared with the outlet, “Sometimes it’s better not to know.”